brsr/antitile/docs/conway.rst

 achiral operators or the upper white and grey chambers for chiral operators, but showing both sides of the edge will make things easier later on.

+For a given operator `x`, the chamber structure of `xd` is simply the chamber structure of `x` rotated one quarter turn.

 There is some freedom in where vertices are placed within the chambers.
 This is more apparent with chiral operators.
 Often the operator is drawn so that most of the vertices lie on the seed edge, but this is not necessary.